top of page

 This can lead to a frustrating dynamic where:

-Clinicians emphasized the need for a structured way for teens to communicate what helps them stay engaged across different mood states, while also helping parents turn those insights into clear, consistent supportive actions.
+Clinicians emphasized the need for a structured way for teens to communicate what helps them stay engaged across different mood states, while also helping families turn those insights into clear, consistent supportive actions.

 Solution

-A shared activity where teens define what helps and parents turn it into a plan.
+A shared activity where teens define what helps and families turn it into a plan.

 Things That Help is a two-part collaborative flow: